Knollcrest, Connecticut

 Knollcrest is a census-designated place (CDP) in the town of New Fairfield, Fairfield County, Connecticut, United States.
-It is in the northeast part of the town, on a peninsula on the western side of Candlewood Lake.
+It is in the northeastern part of the town, on a peninsula on the western side of Candlewood Lake.
 It is bordered to the northeast, across Squantz Cove, by Bogus Hill.

 Knollcrest was first listed as a CDP prior to the 2020 census.
 The community was established in 1936.

 Windmill

 Knollcrest is known for its Dutch-style windmill.
 It was constructed in 1936 as a functional water pump.
 The structure is 80 feet tall and houses a 3,000 gallon copper water tank.
 The windmill currently serves as the main office for the community.
 It was commissioned by the Homelander Company and was designed by Charles A. Federer.